The Honours year can be taken full-time or part-time in one of the following streams:

 Entry for students outside of UNSW

-Students who are interested in transferring to UNSW to complete or undertake their Honours year should consult the appropriate Honours Coordinator as soon as possible to ascertain whether this is feasible.
-Because our Honours courses are based around the background knowledge obtained in the first three years of the UNSW degree, even students with excellent three-year degrees from elsewhere sometimes lack the background to attempt a full quota of courses.
+Students who are interested in transferring to UNSW to undertake their Honours year, you should consult the appropriate Honours Coordinator as soon as possible to ascertain whether this is feasible.
+UNSW Honours courses are based around the background knowledge obtained in the first three years of the UNSW degree; even when students with excellent three-year degrees sometimes may find that there is a lack of background knowledge to attempt a full quota of courses.
 In such cases we often recommend that students complete an extra semester at UNSW before starting Honours in order to fill in some of the missing prerequisites.

 Even if you were a UNSW student, if it has been six months since you finished your undergraduate degree then you will need to re-apply for admission to UNSW.